 If their juice stains your skin, they are perfectly ripe for consumption.

-If you want a spectacular shade of purple, add blackberries to the smoothie.
+If you want a spectacular shade of purple, add blackberries to your smoothie.